dntrply/nd00333_AZMLND_C2/README.md

 ![image](https://user-images.githubusercontent.com/17679107/128585585-813d1250-08ff-447f-b964-4412041bbf33.png)

-4. Once published, the Pipeline Details tab will show the published pipeline status (Active in this case) and also the pieline REST endpoint that can be called to "run" the pipeline.
+4. Once published, the Pipeline Details tab will show the published pipeline status (Active in this case) and also the pipeline REST endpoint that can be called to "run" the pipeline.

 ![image](https://user-images.githubusercontent.com/17679107/128585501-d1cca096-e3ca-4adf-83d5-08a9c1f6a34d.png)

-5. The RunDetails widget asychronously displays the run detais in the Notebook as the pipeline run progresses.
+5. The RunDetails widget asynchronously displays the run details in the Notebook as the pipeline run progresses.

 ![image](https://user-images.githubusercontent.com/17679107/128585661-f524f924-e6f1-4129-9e79-3586013ecf4c.png)

-6. A pipeline run stats (Scheduled, Completed, etc.) can be reviewed in AzureML Studio in the Pipelines section
+6. A pipeline run stats (Scheduled, Completed, etc.) can be reviewed in Azure ML Studio in the Pipelines section

 ![image](https://user-images.githubusercontent.com/17679107/128585674-8a9a075b-59d7-4db3-8cff-f948926f3c83.png)